Freenove/Freenove_Development_Kit_for_ESP32_S3/docs/source/fnk0086/codes/tutorial/0_Assembly.rst

 .. list-table::
    :width: 100%
-   :header-rows: 1
    :align: center

-   * -  |Chapter00_17|
+   * -  |Chapter00_19|
-     -  |Chapter00_18|
+     -  |Chapter00_20|

-.. |Chapter00_17| image:: ../_static/imgs/0_Assembly/Chapter00_19.png
+.. |Chapter00_19| image:: ../_static/imgs/0_Assembly/Chapter00_19.png
-.. |Chapter00_18| image:: ../_static/imgs/0_Assembly/Chapter00_20.png
+.. |Chapter00_20| image:: ../_static/imgs/0_Assembly/Chapter00_20.png

 :red:`Important notes:`

 :red:`The MAX30102 module should not be connected reversely, otherwise it may affect the circuit, or even cause damages.
 It must be connected strictly according to the texts on the board.
-Make sure the pins are connected pin to pin. `
+Make sure the pins are connected pin to pin.`

 .. image:: ../_static/imgs/0_Assembly/Chapter00_21.png
     :align: center